orangemug/editor-ci-test/README.md

 # Maputnik

 **NOTE:** This is just a test for a new CI environment.
 Please ignore this PR.
-See <https://github.com/orangemug/editor-ci-test/pull/2> for new planned features...
+See <https://github.com/orangemug/editor-ci-test/pull/2> for new planned features... testing

 **NOTE:** Another test